cybernet/job-broker/README.md

 2. `pushMany(messages)` - This pushes an array of messages to a single queue.
 All the messages in the array must have one `jobType` and that `jobType` must correspond to a single queue.
 This method can only be invoked once.
 The invoker must listen for the `queue-pushmany-completed` event before pushing the next set of messages.
 3. `schedule(message, when)` - This pushes a message to one or more queues, but messages will only be processed after the delay (in seconds) specified by `when`.
 The delay is counted from the present time.
 4. `connect(doNotCreateMissingQueue)` - This is the first function that should be called by a script using the broker.
 This call will result in a `queue-ready` event once a particular queue is ready.
 The optional parameter `doNotCreateMissingQueue` if set to true will result in avoiding the creation of any queue that does not already exist (normally queues are created if they don't exist).
 A result object is passed as an argument for the `queue-ready` event.
 The object contains worker and queue as properties.
 A script using the broker can then ask the queue to start listening for messages by calling `result.queue.start()`.
 If called with `doNotCreateMissingQueue` set to true, when a queue is not found, the `queue-deleted-queue` event will be emitted for that queue (instead of `queue-ready`).
 5. `stop()` - This stops the message processing cycle for all queues.
+This also closes the underlying connection (currently implemented for only Redis queue)
 6. `hasQueue(jobType)` - This function synchronously returns true if there exists a queue registered with the broker for the specified jobType
+7. `close()` - This closes the underlying connection of the queue and also stops it if it was in listening mode (only implemented for Redis queue).
+When a queue is in listening mode, `close()` and `stop()` can be used interchangably.
+However, `close()` is the function that should be called for scenarios where a script using this module is only pushing to the queue and the queue is not in listening mode.

 Queue Interface
 ---------------